feliperafael/dijkstra-with-restricted-timetable/README.md

 The Dijkstra algorithm, designed to solve the problem of the shortest path in a directed or non-directed graph with non-negative weight edges, at computational time *O ([m + n] log n)* where m is the number of edges n is the number of vertices

 # Input file
-the input file must be placed inside the input folder.
+the input file must be placed inside input folder.
 The input file must be mounted as follows:

 - in the first line the number of nodes must be reported;
 - in the second row the number of edges;